-Social network operator Meta Platforms (NASDAQ: META) missed analyst expectations in Q2 FY2022 quarter, with revenue flat year on year at $28.8 billion.
-Guidance for the next quarter also missed analyst expectations with revenues guided to $27.2 billion at the midpoint, or 10.3% below analyst estimates.
-Meta made a GAAP profit of $6.68 billion, down on its profit of $10.3 billion, in the same quarter last year.
+Social network operator Meta Platforms (NASDAQ: META) reported Q4 FY2022 results topping analyst expectations, with revenue down 4.47% year on year to $32.1 billion.
+The company expects that next quarter's revenue would be around $27.2 billion, which is the midpoint of the guidance range.
+That was in roughly line with analyst expectations.
+Meta made a GAAP profit of $4.65 billion, down on its profit of $10.2 billion, in the same quarter last year.

 The need for connection is foundational to human experience, and remains the driver of Meta’s mission - to connect the world.
 Through its platforms, users can connect, share, discover, and communicate with family and friends on just about any connected device.
 Its massive global aggregated audience of over 3 billion users spends over two hours per day on properties.